 This resource for Geography teachers at junior and senior post-primary level explores the nature and definition of desertification; where it occurs; its causes, consequences and solutions and what we ourselves can do about it.

 analysis, climate change, desertification, geography, information, secondary, senior and junior level post-primary, sub-saharan africa, teacher, the sahel

 senior cycle, 16+ years, junior cycle, 12-15 years

-geography, civic social and political education, environmental studies
+geography, civic social and political education, education for sustainable development

 activity pack, research document